ardila/covid_logistic/README.md

 Virtually every major epidemic has resulted in growth curves that look like this (even in some cases where there is under-testing), and every country has been roughly following this pattern so far.

 These results will be updated at midnight pacific time every day by pulling [data from Johns Hopkins](https://github.com/CSSEGISandData/COVID-19), and with more data, the predictions will improve.
+The model is not likely to work well when the data is still very noisy and a clear trend hasn't emerged, and to give a sense of which predictions are more noisy I have plotted the trends the model is using here:

 ## Deaths
 ![Image](deaths.png)